 10 ways to use flashcards in your Spanish classroom this year

 ¡Hola profesores!
-Whether you've worked with us before or this is you're first school year with Rockalingua, welcome back and we're happy to have you!
+Whether you've worked with us before or this is your first school year with Rockalingua, welcome back and we're happy to have you!
 By now you’re probably getting back in the groove of being in the classroom full time and while your students are adjusting to your new routines we thought we’d do a blog post on one of our favorite resources: flashcards!
 Flashcards are amazing because they are versatile and cater to many different learning styles, are colorful and eye-catching, can be used to introduce new material or work to practice the language you've already introduced, and they can be used in stages to provide the proper building blocks for learning the Spanish language without overwhelming your students.

 One of the most important skills to practice when learning a language is the pronunciation.
 There are many traditional ways to drill pronunciation and vocabulary words.
 For this activity we’d like to make it more tactile by asking students to collect a card.
 By making it tactile you’re giving your students an active role in their own learning process and combining different learning styles.
 The students are physically interacting with the vocabulary and making a memorable connection.
 The act of picking up the card works well for kinesthetic learners; while the images help the visual learners and hearing the word out loud adds the element of auditory learning.
 One way you can do this is by putting the cards on the board and going over them one by one, practicing pronunciation.
 Once you’ve gone through each of the words, call a volunteer up to the front of the class.
 Say a word and have the student take the card off of the board and give it to you.
 If they don’t choose the correct card you can take a moment to go over the vocabulary words again before thanking that students and choosing another volunteer.
 Choose students to come up to the board and collect the vocabulary cards until there are no more flashcards left on the board.
 Once all of the cards have been taken off of the board you can put them back up (in the same order- you can test your students and see if they remember where each card was, or in a different order).
 If you have a more able class you can hand the role of the teacher over to the students.